 People usually purchase life insurance policies with the intention of providing for their loved ones after they die.
-Depending on the overall size of your estate, however, your loved ones may not receive all the death benefits.
-As of 2012, if your entire estate is worth more than $5.12 million, any value over that amount is subject to federal estate tax at the rate of 35 percent.
+However, if the value of your life insurance policy causes your estate to owe estate taxes, the benefit to your loved ones will be reduced.
 You can avoid estate taxes on your insurance proceeds by creating an irrevocable life insurance trust.

 Your Trust Must Own the Policy